HewlettPackard/hpe3par_pstoolkit/README.md

 #
 # PowerShell Toolkit for HPE Primera and 3PAR

-The PowerShell Toolkit for HPE Primera and 3PAR supports cmdlets, which are wrappers around the native HPE Primera and 3PAR storage CLI commands or HPE Primera and 3PAR storage Web Services API (WSAPI).
+The PowerShell Toolkit for HPE Primera and 3PAR supports cmdlets, which are wrappers around the native HPE Primera and 3PAR storage CLI commands and HPE 3PAR storage Web Services API (WSAPI).

 ## Features of PowerShell Toolkit for HPE Primera and 3PAR

-The latest PowerShell Toolkit for HPE Primera and 3PAR v2.3 works with PowerShell v3.0 and later, upto PowerShell v5.1.
+The latest PowerShell Toolkit for HPE Primera and 3PAR works with PowerShell 3.0 and later, upto PowerShell 5.1.

 It can be used in following two ways: